ChatsystemLGS/general/PROTOCOL.md

 * parameters are seperated from each otehr with blanks
 * attributes of objects get are separated from each other with blanks
-* arrays get transmittet as colon separated entrys enclosed by square brackets (no blank after colon)
+* arrays get transmittet as colon separated entrys enclosed by square brackets (no blank after comma)
 * binary data and strings are transmitted base64 encoded
 * empty strings are marked with a dash  (`"" => "-"`) because `((Base64) "") => ""`